SoumikBhattacharjee31/Truth-Table-Generator/README.md

 ## GitHub Pages deployment

+GitHub Pages is enabled with **GitHub Actions** as its publishing source.
 The workflow in `.github/workflows/deploy-pages.yml` tests, builds, and deploys the application whenever `main` is pushed.
+It can also be started manually from the repository's **Actions** tab.

 Generated `dist` files are deployed as an Actions artifact and are not committed.

-After pushing the changes for the first time:

-1. Open the repository on GitHub.
-2. Go to **Settings → Pages**.
-3. Under **Build and deployment**, choose **GitHub Actions** as the source.
-4. Run the workflow manually from **Actions**, or push another commit to `main`.

 The production build uses `/Truth-Table-Generator/` as its base path so scripts and styles resolve correctly on the project Pages URL.